 How To Make a Dried Flower Cloche

-Start by creating a base with a filler flower or moss.
+1. Add your flower frog to the base of your cloche.
+Start by covering with a filler flower or moss.
 This will not only cover your frog pin, but it will also help your flowers stick into the pin a bit better.

 Cover the sides of the pin as well as on top.
 If you’ve never worked with a frog pin before, please be careful as they’re extra sharp!
 Continue adding dried florals until the base is no longer visible.